Sonoma chipmunk: Reproduction

 Sonoma chipmunks breed once per year, anywhere from February to July, but most often in April to May.
 There is occasionally a second breeding season for females if their first litter is lost.
 Gestation lasts for 28–36 days.
-3-5 young are produced per litter, but it is usually 4.
+3–5 young are produced per litter, but it is usually 4.

 The babies are weaned after approximately 3 weeks, and the mother stops associating with them after they are weaned.
 The juveniles stay together for a few more weeks after their mother leaves.
 After this, the juveniles disperse.
 Males disperse in a larger range than females.
 Juveniles reach sexual maturity within one year, and the lifespan of these chipmunks is around 64 months.
 Females have higher survivorship and live longer than males.

 There is a 1:1 ratio of males to females when the juveniles disperse in spring.
 By the end of the year, this ratio favors females due to the higher risk of mortality in the wider ranging males.
 However, the ratio again becomes 1:1 by the fall of their second year of life, as first-year adult females have a high risk of mortality during their first breeding attempt.
 Over time, the ratio will once again favor females.

+Typically, females raise a litter by themselves.
+Through their offspring's early age, the females stay with their young and suckle them for at least 3 weeks after they emerge.
+Especially during the night, females protect their litters from predators and traps.
+In addition, depicted by an experiment and extrapolated to real life scenarios, adult female chipmunks gave alarms (emergency warnings) significantly more often than adult males, which speaks to their protective and more alerted nature.
+Another statistics show that lactating first year females gave alarms less often than did older lactating females, meaning that as female Sonoma chipmunks age, they become more alert due to their protectiveness over their offsprings.

+Deviation from other chipmunks

+Sonoma chipmunks's reproduction rate is slightly higher compared to other similar chipmunks like yellow-pine chipmunks.
+Sonoma chipmunks tend to produce 3–5 per litter while yellow-pine chipmunks produce 2 litters per year.
+Consequently, the population structure is more consistently distributed across the age groups for Sonoma chipmunks, whereas for yellow-pine chipmunks, adults form the majority of the population.

+The related yellow-pine chipmunk and the Townsend's chipmunk can be distinguished by several anatomical characteristics.
+The yellow-pine chipmunk is smaller and less red than N. sonomae and lacks a white-fringed tail.
+N. sonomae can be distinguished from the Townsend's chipmunk by having longer ears, tail, and legs, being paler, and having a bushier tail.